Civil Services of India: Civil Services - State Civil Services

 The State Civil Services examinations and recruitment are conducted by the individual states' public service commissions in India.
 These services are feeder services of All India Services.

 All appointments to State Services (Group A) are made by the Governors of States.

 Group A

 State Civil Service (Executive Branch) or State Administrative Service

-Each state and union territory in India has its own State Civil Service, which are responsible for various administrative functions, including the implementation of government policies, maintenance of law and order, revenue administration, and development activities within their respective jurisdictions.
+Each state and union territory in India has its own State Civil Service, which is responsible for various administrative functions, including the implementation of government policies, maintenance of law and order, revenue administration, and development activities within its respective jurisdiction.
 The officers of the State Civil Service (Executive Branch) or State Administrative Service are recruited through state-specific examinations conducted by the respective state public service commissions.
-Such officers in India are state civil servants posted as Deputy Collector or equivalent rank in concerned state government.
+Such officers in India are state civil servants posted as Deputy Collector or equivalent rank in the concerned state government.
 They belong to Group A gazetted rank and are part of state civil services of India.
-The officers of following state civil services cadre are later promoted to Indian Administrative Service and hence conceived as a feeder service for the Indian Administrative Service in the respective state cadre.
+The officers of the following state civil services cadre are later promoted to Indian Administrative Service and hence conceived as a feeder service for the Indian Administrative Service in the respective state cadre.